neverstopbuilding/sinatra-boilerplate/README.md

 All of the assets are managed with the [Sinatra Asset Pack](https://github.com/rstacruz/sinatra-assetpack) which is configured in the `lib/app/server.rb` file.
 Add additional assets or change the configuration here.

 ###Configuration
 All of the Sinatra configuration settings can be controlled in the `lib/config/config.yml` file.
+This is included as part of the[Sinatra::ConfigFile](http://www.sinatrarb.com/contrib/config_file.html) plugin.
 You can also add in any of your own settings, included are a simple title and description property.

 By default the production values are set and any of those you want to over ride in other environments can be easily specified in their respective sections.

-###Testing (YOU BETTER BE DOING IT) with RSpec
+###Testing (YOU BETTER BE DOING IT)
-By default this boiler plate includes two groups of test: unit and system.
+By default this boiler plate includes system tests, unit tests, and code quality tests.

+####Code Quality
+As part of the Guard watch and the rake task `rake quality` you can run the [Rubocop](https://github.com/bbatsov/rubocop) code quality checker which will throw crazy errors if your code is a mess.
+Fix these and everyone that interacts with your app will be happier.

 ####Unit Testing
 An example and useful `version.rb` file is included to illustrate the unit testing.
 Simply create your classes under `lib/app` and the associated spec under `spec/unit/lib/app`.
 To make this easier you can use the [Blam](https://github.com/neverstopbuilding/blam) plugin to create your new class files.
 For example: